On the square root of the inverse different: Introduction

 \end{conjecture}

 Conjecture \ref{C:boas} includes Vinatier's Conjecture \ref{C:sv} as a special case, and was the motivation for the work described in \cite{CV16}.
-It also explains almost all previously obtained results on the $\Z G$-structure of $A(\pi)$.
-It seems plausible that Conjecture \ref{C:boas} might be implied by the $T\Omega^{\loc}$-conjecture of Burns and Flach (see \cite[Conjecture 8]{BF01}), but we have not investigated this.
-See however \cite{BBC} for some very recent results in this direction.
+It also explains almost all previously obtained results on the $\Z G$-structure of $A_\pi$.
+In a different direction, the conjecture is related to recent work of Bley, Hahn and the second author \cite{BBC} concerning metric structures arising from $A_\pi$ (for more details of which see the PhD thesis \cite{K_phd} of the fourth author).

-The goal of this paper is to prove Erez's conjecture for tame extensions.
-We shall show the following result.
+In this paper we show that, in general, Conjecture \ref{C:boas} fails for tame extensions.
+For each tame extension $F_\pi/F$ we use the signs at infinity of certain symplectic Galois-Jacobi sums to define an element $\cJ^*_\infty(F_\pi/F) \in \Cl(\bZ G)$.
+The class $\cJ^*_\infty(F_\pi/F)$ is of order at most $2$, and is often, but not always, equal to zero.
+We prove the following result.

-\begin{theorem} Suppose that $F_{\pi}/F$ is tame, and that $A(\pi)$ exists.
+\begin{theorem} Suppose that $F_{\pi}/F$ is tame, and that $A_\pi$ exists.
 Then